rihcos/rihcos/README.md

 Please read this before you try to interact or follow me.
-I noticed some people who blocked or harassed me out of the blue are now trying to befriend or follow me on GitHub.
+I noticed some people who blocked or harassed me out of the blue are now trying to befriend or follow me before I can remove them.
 Sorry, I don't know if that's an accident or on purpose.
 What is the point of this?
+Sorry, dealing with these types of people is so stressful.
+They don't even think before following someone they target

 <img src="https://komarev.com/ghpvc/?username=USERNAME&label=𐂯&color=green">